 Protecting Personal Information and Best Practices

-In today’s fast-paced world, where technology changes constantly and hackers are constantly finding new ways to steal personal information, it’s important for businesses to stay a step ahead.
-No one wants to do business with a company that does not take collection and storage of personal information seriously.
+In today’s fast-paced world, where technology changes constantly and hackers are finding new ways to steal personal information, it’s important for businesses to stay a step ahead.

 The other white paper, Start with Security, uses lessons learned from actual law enforcement cases to provide examples and show best practices for businesses to follow.
-Using more than 50 law enforcement actions announced by the FTC, these settlements have been compiled into ten lessons to help other businesses protect themselves from cyber attacks.
+Using more than 50 law enforcement actions announced by the FTC, these settlements are compiled into ten lessons that help other businesses protect themselves from cyber attacks.

-Download your free copy of these white papers here, to help you better protect your business, your employees, and your customers.
+Download your free copy of these white papers here.

 Request Your Free Copy

 Protecting Personal Information: A Guide for Business- Summary: Most companies keep sensitive personal information in a database that identifies customers or employees.This information often is necessary to fill orders, meet payroll, or perform other necessary business functions.
 However, if sensitive data falls into the wrong hands, it can lead to fraud, identity theft or other harmful activities.
 Therefore, safeguarding personal information is part of any good business plan, for the company’s reputation and to protect your customers.
 The five basic principles of data security outlined in this brochure will go a long way toward helping you keep data secure.